Mark1626/litex-alchitry-cu-examples/README.md

 ## Examples

-1. Blinky: Blinky example based on Lab002/blinker in FPGA 101
+1. Lab001 - **Blinky:** Blinky example based on Lab002/blinker in FPGA 101

-**Status:** Tested on board

-2. SoC: SoC example based on Lab003 in FPGA 101 ported for Alchitry Cu
+2. Lab002 - **SoC:** SoC example based on Lab003 in FPGA 101 ported for Alchitry Cu

-**Status:** Tested on board

-3.
+3. Lab003 - Adding a custom core to the SoC
+4. Lab004 - SoC with RISC-V CPU

+## TODO

+1. Update Blinky example with a PLL
+2.